-In 04 2023, the number of gender-balanced boards increased by 8 companies from the previous quarter, and boards with three or more women increased by 2 companies.
-However, the number of companies with zero women on boards decreased by 3 companies, while the number of companies with 1 woman or 2 women both decreased by 19 companies.
-However these decreases indicate that companies with less diverse boards have a greater tendency to fall off the Russell 3000 list due to sales, mergers, or bankruptcy.
+In Q4 2023, the number of gender-balanced boards increased by 8 companies from the previous quarter, and boards with three or more women increased by 2 companies.
+The number of companies with zero women on boards decreased by 3 companies, while the number of companies with 1 woman or 2 women both decreased by 19 companies.
+These decreases indicate that companies with less diverse boards have a greater tendency to fall off the Russell 3000 list due to sales, mergers, or bankruptcy.